-The participant must sign a volunteering or a traineeship agreement or an employment contract.
-More information about the content of these agreements/contracts can be found in the European Solidarity Corps Guide.
+The participant must sign a volunteering agreement.
+More information about the content of this agreement can be found in the European Solidarity Corps Programme Guide.

 The participant must keep the host organisation informed about their whereabouts during the activity period.